Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-In general, the tendency for atmospheres to undergo thermal inversions increases as $T_{irr}$ increases, a result of the enhanced outgassing (and thus higher mixing ratios) of mineral species with hotter temperatures.
-Consequently, atmospheres formed around planets with $T_{irr} < 2000$~K show uniformly cooler upper atmospheres compared to their lower atmospheres, which are subject to the greenhouse effect.
-As above, the proclivity for thermal inversion is greater at lower $z$ (i.e., in SOLAR atmospheres) and lower \logvmf, all else being equal, again owing to the higher mixing ratio of mineral gases that arises.
+In general, we find the volume-mixing ratios (VMRs) of major volatile species (e.g. CO, CO$_2$, H$_2$O, H$_2$, He) to behave broadly similarly as in Fig. \ref{fig:atmospheric_structure} for all cases investigated, meaning stable VMRs with altitude unless a thermal inversion induces dissociation of H$_2$ and H$_2$O. The tendency for atmospheres to undergo thermal inversions increases as \tirr increases, a result of the enhanced evaporation (and thus higher mixing ratios) of mineral species \citep[cf.][]{zilinskas2023observability, piette2023rocky}.
+Consequently, atmospheres formed around planets with \tirr $< 2000$~K show uniformly cooler upper atmospheres compared to their lower atmospheres that are subject to the greenhouse effect.
+As above, the proclivity for thermal inversion is greater at lower \metal (i.e. in SOLAR atmospheres) and lower \logvmf, all else being equal, again owing to the higher mixing ratio of mineral gases that arises.

-The pronounced greenhouse effect ensures that the vast majority of planets modelled show surface temperatures that exceed $T_{irr}$, and in many cases, crossing the solidus of dry peridotite, $\sim 1600$ K \citep{katz2003new}.
-The extent of the greenhouse effect is relatively insensitive to $\Delta$IW for VIBSE-like atmospheres, and translates into $\Delta T := T_{MAI} - T_{irr}$ of $\sim$ 800~K for $T_{irr}$ = 1000~K, $\sim$600~K for $T_{irr}$ = 1500~K and roughly 300~K for $T_{irr}$ = 2500~K. By contrast, the magnitude of $\Delta T $ for SOLAR cases is \fOtwo dependent and appears similar to VIBSE for oxidised cases, but decreases markedly for reduced cases, which can be attributed to the lack of effective greenhouse gases like CO$_2$ (due to the high H/C ratio) or H$_2$O (due to the low \fOtwo) and the cooling effect of the inversion.
-In VIBSE-like atmospheres (CO and CO$_2$ rich) even an irradiation temperature of 1000 K might be sufficient to reach the required surface temperatures, while a reduced SOLAR-like atmosphere with a similar energy budget might be too cold to host a molten mantle (Fig. \ref{fig:pt_structure}).
+The pronounced greenhouse effect ensures that the vast majority of planets modelled show surface temperatures that exceed \tirr and in many cases cross the solidus of dry peridotite, $\sim 1600$ K \citep{katz2003new}.
+The extent of the greenhouse effect is relatively insensitive to $\Delta$IW for VIBSE-like atmospheres, and translates into $\Delta T := T_\text{MAI} - T_\text{irr}$ of $\sim$ 800~K for \tirr = 1000~K, $\sim$600~K for \tirr = 1500~K and roughly 300~K for \tirr = 2500~K. By contrast, the magnitude of $\Delta T $ for SOLAR cases is \fOtwo dependent and appears similar to VIBSE for oxidised cases, but decreases markedly for reduced cases, which can be attributed to the lack of effective greenhouse gases like CO$_2$ (due to the high H/C ratio) or H$_2$O (due to the low \fOtwo) and the cooling effect of the inversion driven by the introduction of the anti-greenhouse gas SiO (see Sec. \ref{results:atmo_struc:opac_and_thermal}); similar results were found by \citet{falco2024hydrogenated} for mixed H$_2$-silicate atmospheres once the implicit shift in \fOtwo is accounted for.
+In VIBSE-like atmospheres (CO and CO$_2$ rich) even an irradiation temperature of 1000 K might be sufficient to reach the required surface temperature for melting, while a reduced SOLAR-like atmosphere with a similar energy budget might be too cold to host a molten mantle (Fig. \ref{fig:pt_structure}).

 In systems with \logvmf=1, the temperature at the bottom of the atmosphere suddenly declines below that of the isothermal radiative zone.
 This effect is most pronounced in SOLAR-like cases (Fig. \ref{fig:pt_structure}) and results from a relative decrease in MIR opacity compared to the UVIS with increasing pressure.
 We note that this occurs at the upper limit of the tabulated values for the opacity ($\sim$1000~bar) and requires further investigation.